List of sciurids: Classification

-Sciuridae is a family consisting of 284 species in 60 genera.
+Sciuridae is a family consisting of 284 extant species in 60 genera.
 These genera are divided between five subfamilies: Callosciurinae, Ratufinae, Sciurillinae, Sciurinae, and Xerinae.
 Callosciurinae contains 67 species in 14 genera, Ratufinae contains four species in a single genus, Sciurillinae contains a single species, Sciurinae contains 84 species in 20 genera, and Xerinae contains 128 species in 24 genera.